CloudAscent Propensity reports available from Partner Center dashboard

 Medium Business includes existing customers and prospect accounts with 25 to 300 employees.

-Small Business includes all remaining businesses with fewer than 25 employees.
+Small Business includes businesses with 10-25 employees.

 CloudAscent Machine Learning